brettelliot/quintana/docs/contributing.md

 # 2. Or switch to it if it already exists
 git checkout be-feature

-# 3. Do work in your feature branch, committing early and often
+# 3a.
+Do work in your feature branch, committing early and often.
+If you want
-git add .
+to commit all your changes at once: git add .

+# 3b.
+If you want to commit patches one at a time:
 git add -p

+# 3c.
+Now add a message
 git commit -m "my changes"

+# 3d.
+Push your changes.
+First push?
+git push --set-upstream origin be-feature

+# 3e.
+Repeat pushes:
 git push

 # 4. Rebase frequently to incorporate upstream changes